Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ### 1. Create a CodeStar Project
 Create a CodeStar web service project.
 You can choose Cloud9 as your IDE and CodeCommit as your code repository.
 It may take a few minutes for AWS to create and configure resources for your CodeStar project.

-When CodeStar project is ready, you can open up the default project code using Cloud9 or clone and open it using your local IDE.
+When CodeStar project is ready, you can open up the default project code using Cloud9 IDE or git clone and open it using your local IDE.

 ![CodeStar Project Ready](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-1-codestar.png)